Keksuccino/Drippy-Loading-Screen/.github/ISSUE_TEMPLATE/mod_incompatibility.md

 ---
 name: Mod Incompatibility
-about: Some mod is conflicting with FancyMenu?
+about: Some mod is conflicting with Drippy?
 Tell me about it!
 title: ''
 labels: mod incompatibility
 assignees: ''